 Glutamate formiminotransferase deficiency

-megaloblastic anemia.
-In addition to FIGLU in their urine, they have elevated amounts of certain B vitamins (called folates) in their blood.
-Glutamate formiminotransferase deficiency is caused by mutations in the FTCD gene.
-It is inherited in an autosomal recessive pattern.Glutamate formiminotransferase deficiency is an inherited metabolic disorder that affects physical and mental development.
-There are two forms of this condition, a mild form and a sever form.
+is an inherited metabolic disorder that affects physical and mental development.
+There are two forms of this condition, a mild form and a severe form.
 People with the mild form have minor delays in physical and mental development and may have mild intellectual disability.
 They also have unusually high levels of a molecule called formiminoglutamate (FIGLU) in their urine.
-Individuals with the severe form have profound intellectual disability, delayed development of motor skills (sitting, standing, and walking) and
+Individuals with the severe form have profound intellectual disability, delayed development of motor skills (sitting, standing, and walking) and megaloblastic anemia